No products in the cart.

 Doctor comforting stroke patient and telling him about second stroke survival

-You’re about to discover more statistics on second stroke survival, along with actionable steps you can take to reduce your risk of recurrent stroke.
+If you’re curious about second stroke survival, we hope this article will have some answers for you.
+Throughout the article, we will review risk factors, statistics on second stroke survival, and steps you can take to reduce your risk of recurrent stroke.

 What Is The Risk of a Second Stroke?

-During these first 3 months, the person’s risk of stroke is 15 times higher than the general population.
-One year later, the risk is reduced, but survivors are still seven times more likely to suffer a second stroke.
+During the first 3 months of recovery, a survivor’s risk of a second stroke is 15 times higher than the general population, according to Dr. Jodi Edwards.
+One year later, the risk is reduced, but survivors are still seven times more likely to experience a second stroke.
+This highlights the importance of following your doctor’s advice about managing your stroke risk factors (which we will discuss soon).

-These statistics are grim, and the risk of recurrent stroke is one of the biggest causes of post-stroke anxiety.
+While these first few months are the most unstable, a patient’s risk of a second stroke remains elevated for at least five years.
+This can cause survivors to experience significant post-stroke anxiety.
 Fortunately, by taking steps to improve your health, you can help reduce your risk of a second stroke.

 Factors that Affect Second Stroke Survival